Penelakut First Nation

-The Penelakut First Nation is the band government of the Penelakut people on Vancouver Island in British Columbia, Canada.
+Penelakut First Nation is the band government of the Penelakut people on Vancouver Island in British Columbia, Canada.

 Member governments

-The six tribes of The Penelakut First Nation are Chemainus First Nation, Cowichan Tribes, Halalt First Nation, Lake Cowichan First Nation, Lyackson First Nation, and Penelakut Tribe.
+The six tribes of Penelakut First Nation are Chemainus First Nation, Cowichan Tribes, Halalt First Nation, Lake Cowichan First Nation, Lyackson First Nation, and Penelakut Tribe.

 All of the member tribes speak the Hul'qumi'num language.

 Demographics

 INAC number, 650 the Penelakut has 859 members.